You may have heard of ashwagandha—a popular herb that is getting attention for its positive effects on stress, sleep and vitality.

 Adaptogens help the body adapt to stress.
 When under stress, the body starts secreting stress hormones to prepare us for either a fight or flight.
 This works if you are in a dangerous situation; however, what if you are just driving in traffic or you are chronically stressed at work?
 Such a strong stress response may not be necessary.

 The root of excess worry, overthinking, or racing thoughts can be traced to the imbalance of Vata dosha in the mind, as Vata governs movement in the body and mind (think of thoughts as movement in the mind.)
 Ashwagandha simply addresses this Vata imbalance, and it begins to settle down that excess worry, that excess activity, that Vata is so susceptible to in the nervous system.
-(Read more on balancing Vata Dosha, here.)

 The name Ashwagandha actually means “smell of a horse”.
 This nods to its ability to impart the strength and vitality of a stallion, meaning it is known to support a healthy libido and improve the healthy functioning of the reproductive systems for both men and women.

-How to Use Ashwagandha
+How to use ashwagandha

-In addition to our sleep products, our emotional balance products are powerful synergistic blends containing Ashwagandha.
+In addition to our sleep products, our emotional balance products are powerful synergistic blends containing ashwagandha.
 Worry Free paired with Organic Ashwagandha is a balancing combination for Vata dosha, calming and settling a worried mind.

-© 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
+© 1999, 2023 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
-See additional information.
+SEE ADDITIONAL INFORMATION.